Product

 Although you can typically expect a few dollars per 1,000 page views, if your views are from key demographics and they are motivated to spend, you can get up to ten times that.

 The disadvantages, however, are obvious.
-On the one hand, you need a huge number of views to earn a significant amount of revenue.
-On the other hand, having too many ads can actually turn off your viewers and reduce your page views.
+On the one hand, you need many views to earn significant revenue.
+On the other hand, having too many ads can turn off your viewers and reduce your page views.

 2. Affiliate revenue model